 I’ll never forget that moment.
 Not ever.
 And I’ll never forget their words.
 Hate practically oozed from their pores.

 “That’s what you get, mother******s!”

 “Kill some more!”

 Then the entire facility went on lockdown status.
 All commercial flights were cancelled and planes were ordered to land.
-Even JPAT flights (Justice Prisoner and Alien Transportation System ) were cancelled and grounded.
+Even JPAT flights (Justice Prisoner and Alien Transportation System) flights were cancelled and grounded.
 In fact, all inmate transports, including ground transports, were cancelled.
 The entire system came to an immediate halt.

 Heavily armed law enforcement officers quickly leapt into action, streaming from the buildings around us like ants pouring from the tops of their dirt mounds.
 They surrounded the federal courthouse and other properties, including the jail.

 Massive barriers (pop up bollards) rose up from the pavement at the entrances and exits of the Sally Ports and parking decks and garages, preventing vehicles from coming or going, and to prevent anyone from ramming a car or truck into the locked, steel garage doors.
 It was organized chaos.
-Traffic was stopped at each nearby intersection.
-Law enforcement officers held rifles and shotguns.
+Armed officers and agents stopped traffic at each nearby intersection.
+Law enforcement officers clutched rifles and shotguns.
 They had no idea whether or not this facility was to be the next target.

 Black smoke soon began to rise from the horizon in direction of the Pentagon.
 No one knew what or where the next target could’ve been.
 All anyone knew was that the attacks were planned and they were deadly.

 For me, today is a day of remembrance and reverence for those who lost their lives on that day—innocent people inside the towers and other targets of terrorism, and the brave men and women who perished while attempting to save people they’d never met—strangers of all races and religions.